Korean pottery and porcelain: Goryeo

 The Goryeo dynasty (918–1392) achieved the unification of the Later Three Kingdoms under Wang Geon.
 The works of this period are generally considered to be the finest works of ceramics in Korean history.
 Korean celadon reached its pinnacle with the invention of the sanggam inlay technique in the early 12th century.

 Key-fret, foliate designs, geometric or scrolling flowerhead bands, elliptical panels, stylized fish, insects, birds and the use of incised designs began at this time.
 Glazes were usually various shades of celadon, with browned glazes to almost black glazes being used for stoneware and storage.
 Celadon glazes could be rendered almost transparent to show black and white inlays.
 Jinsa "underglaze red", a technique using copper oxide pigment to create copper-red designs, was developed in Korea during the 12th century, and later inspired the "underglaze red" ceramics of the Yuan dynasty.

 While the forms generally seen are broad-shouldered jars, larger low jars or shallow smaller jars, highly decorated celadon cosmetic boxes, and small slip-inlaid cups, the Buddhist potteries also produced melon-shaped vases, chrysanthemum cups often of spectacularly architectural design on stands with lotus motifs and lotus flower heads.
 In-curving rimmed alms bowls have also been discovered similar to Korean metalware.
 Wine cups often had a tall foot which rested on dish-shaped stands.

 Baekja wares came from highly refined white clay, glazed with feldspar, and fired in regulated and clean large kilns.
 Despite the refining process, white glazes invariably vary as a result of the properties of the clay itself; firing methods were not uniform, temperatures varied and glazes on pieces vary from pure white, in an almost snowy thickness, through milky white that shows the clay beneath deliberately in washed glaze, to light blue and light yellow patinas.
-After having succeeded the tradition of Goryeo baekja, soft white porcelain was produced in Joseon Dynasty, that carried on, but from the mid-Joseon on hard white porcelain became the mainstream porcelain.
+After having succeeded the tradition of Goryeo baekja, soft white porcelain was produced in the Joseon dynasty, but from the mid-Joseon on hard white porcelain became the mainstream porcelain.

-The baekja wares reached their zenith immediately before the Joseon Dynasty came to power.
+The baekja wares reached their zenith immediately before the Joseon dynasty came to power.
 Fine pieces have recently been found in the area around Wolchil Peak near Mount Kumgang.
-The transitional wares of white became expressions of the Joseon Dynasty celebrations of victory in many pieces decorated with Korean calligraphy.
-Traditionally white wares were used by both the scholarly Confucian class, the nobility and royalty on more formal occasions.
+The transitional wares of white became expressions of the Joseon dynasty celebrations of victory in many pieces decorated with Korean calligraphy.
+Traditionally, white wares were used by the scholarly Confucian class, the nobility and royalty on more formal occasions.